balrog-kun/nissan-qashqai-can-info/README.md

 [tutorial](https://www.instructables.com/Build-an-Arduino-Into-a-Nissan-Qashqai-to-Automate/).

 ## Addressing

 I follow the bit addressing in [this doc](https://github.com/jackm/carhack/blob/master/nissan.md) where CAN bus message bytes in positions 1 to 8 are referenced by letters A-H and bits are numbered from 8th (MSB) to 1st (LSB).
 Bit M in byte N is represented by `N.M`, e.g. the lowest bit of the 3rd byte is `C.1` while the highest bit in byte 1 -- or the first bit of the entire messsages -- is `A.8`.
+Frame IDs (PIDs) are hexadecimal.

-## Periodic frame data
+## Periodic data frames

 This lists individual values in the frames transmitted periodically by devices on the main CAN bus, i.e. frames that don't need to be requested.
 Multi-byte values are encoded as big-endian except where noted.